-III.3 Evaluation of national impact of the regional electricity crisis scenarios
+IV.3 Evaluation of national impact of the regional electricity crisis scenarios

-The national impact evaluation of the regional electricity crisis scenarios by TSOs (as mentioned in Article 13) must follow the following template.
+Information related to the evaluation of the regional electricity crisis scenarios in accordance with Article 13 shall follow the following template.
 The checklist below is to be used to ensure that the evaluation is comprehensive.